Search & Explore The Coromandel

 Despite being the busiest place in The Coromandel, Whitianga effortlessly maintains a perfect balance with no skyrises and spectacular views from Buffalo Beach.
 Look up Mercury Bay Art Escape and get set to meet the artists at work, inspired by the coastlines and landscapes of The Coromandel.

-Whitianga Must Dos: New Chums, Hot Water Beach and Cathedral Cove are the most popular attractions in The Coromandel.
-Cathedral Cove is particularly busy, beat the crowds and go on a tour or catch a shuttle before walking the newly opened track - Te Ara o Hei, back to Whitianga via Ferry Landing.
+Whitianga Must Dos: New Chum, Hot Water Beach and Cathedral Cove are among the most popular attractions in The Coromandel.
+Cathedral Cove is particularly busy, beat the crowds and go on a tour or catch the shuttle from the village of Hahei to walk to the cove and back via the coastal track.

 The Lost Spring is worth a weekend away.
 It's like a trip to the Pacific Islands, just a whole lot easier.
 Search for accommodation and lock it in.